 Our Excel strategic planning template includes vision, values, focus areas & strategic objectives.
 Click the download button below.

 What does McKinsey’s Three Horizons of Growth help me to achieve?

 Most organizations want growth.
 Most organizations also acknowledge that innovation is a critical component of achieving that growth.
-Yet so many of them treat innovation as one-off events – a huge project to be delivered, or a set ‘innovation program’ to be introduced.
+Yet so many of them treat innovation as one-off events.
+Such as a huge project to be delivered, or a set ‘innovation program’ to be introduced.
 One of the most common reasons for this approach is the perceived gap between the innovation of tomorrow versus the reality of running the business today.

-McKinsey’s Three Horizons of Growth aims to help you bridge this intellectual gap, and create stepping stones between running your business profitably today and growing it for the future.
+McKinsey’s Three Horizons of Growth aims to help you bridge this intellectual gap.
+It does this by creating stepping stones between running your business profitably today and growing it for the future.